keertanavc/ExPLORe/README.md

 `./generate_all.sh [partition] [conda environment] [resource constraint]` will generate all the sbatch scripts (with three seeds.
 The paper uses 10 for AntMaze and Adroit, 20 for COG) under `sbatch/` and `./submit_all.sh` will launch all of them.

 ### To reproduce main figures in the paper
 Assuming that all the experiments above completed successfully with wandb tracking.
 The following steps can be followed to generate paper-style figures.
 ```
 cd plotting
+python wandb_dl.py --entity=vc-keertana --domain=deepsea --project_name=deepsea_explore

 python wandb_dl.py --entity=[YOUR WANDB ENTITY/USERNAME] --domain=antmaze --project_name=release-explore-antmaze
 python wandb_dl.py --entity=[YOUR WANDB ENTITY/USERNAME] --domain=adroit --project_name=release-explore-adroit
 python wandb_dl.py --entity=[YOUR WANDB ENTITY/USERNAME] --domain=cog --project_name=release-explore-cog